 I agree with Hans Borstlap that we should start out from the needs of employers.
 Where is there a demand for labour?
 Making a link between this and supernumerary labour makes it possible for us to start retraining people according to specific targets.
 And this should only be done if a new job is available for them and they have the motivation to accept it.

-This motivation is important and is what drew my attention to the link between the benefits scandal and staff shortages in the healthcare sector.
-The Ministry of Health, Welfare and Sport has calculated that 80,000 people will be needed in the healthcare sector next year.
+This motivation is important and is what drew my attention to the link between the benefits scandal and staff shortages in the healthcare sector, which is now also reflected in the Cabinet proposal.
+The Ministry of Health, Welfare and Sport has calculated that 80,000 people will be needed in the healthcare sector this year.
 Government statistics also show that most care workers have part-time jobs.
 They work an average of 22 hours a week.
 It has already been calculated that the staff shortages in the healthcare sector could largely be solved if everyone worked an extra few hours a week.